What is a wild rag, and why do you need one?

 Polyester satin is synthetic and therefore easier to produce in large quantities.
 It can be manufactured and easily incorporated into many different products, making this fabric common and inexpensive.

 Silk production is labour intensive and, it is a complex process to manufacture pure silk and have it woven into fabric.
 It requires careful nurturing of silkworms and handling of the natural fibres.
 All of this determines the price.
 Silk will always be more expensive than polyester and a far superior product.

-So, why do you need a silk scarf?
+So, why do you need a silk scarf or wild rag?